Tuetuopay/tourniquet/README.md

 Easily round-robin between servers providing the same service, automatically reconnecting to the next server should an error happen.

+This library facilitates resiliency to multiple service providers (e.g. servers) by connecting to the first available service from a list in a round-robin manner.
+If for some reason any provider goes down, any attempt to interact with it will reconnect to the next one, automatically.

+Disclaimer: this library is not for load-balancing between a set of providers!
+It will connect to _one_ provider, and only use this one provider as long as it is up.
+Tourniquet is meant for resiliency and not for load balancing.

 ## Example

 ```rust